churc/MajorStudio1/index.md

-### The project uses public domain images from the whole of The Met database using ‘uncertain’ and ‘uncertainty’ as a search term and organizing principle to view what is assessed in the text as ‘uncertain.’
+### This qualitative project uses public domain images from the whole of The Met database using ‘uncertain’ and ‘uncertainty’ as a search term and organizing principle to view what is assessed in the text as ‘uncertain.’
 The visualization focuses on the relation of text and image.
 ### The word uncertain/ty is depicted where it occurs within the web label text, on titles or on dates.
 Titles, dates and descriptions are hidden, visible on hover.
 ### Click on red 'uncertainty' text in the header (where uncertainty falls) to view all titles, dates.
 204 artworks have uncertain/ty in their web label descriptions.
 Since the web labels are not in the public domain, each artwork is linked to The Met web label.
 Click on the green button for random reload.